flype44/VControl/README.md

 * Use the provided `smakefile`.

-  _CD to the project and type "smake".
+  _CD to the project and type "smake"_

 <img src="BuildInstructions.png" />